-Aruike Specialty Hospital commenced its out-patient clinical services on the 1st of October, 2016.
+Aruike Specialty Hospital commenced its out-patient clinical services on the 1st of October 2016.
 By April 2017, ASH had treated more than 3000 patients with an average of 25 to 30 patients per day.
 Before the establishment of the Aruike Specialty Hospital, the medical care in the area was inadequate and prohibitively expensive for local people.
 This led to unacceptable rates of infant and adult mortality as well as high rates of infectious diseases, and other illnesses.
-The nearest hospital and doctor were nine to fourteen miles away and were unaffordable for most villagers.
+The nearest hospital and doctor were five miles away and were unaffordable for most villagers.
 It is certain that the free medical care provided by the hospital will have a substantial impact on the wellbeing of local people, reducing morbidity and mortality.
-Providing high-quality health care in a loving environment will also help children struggling with illness to succeed in their studies, and will boost the productivity of all those of working age who are often debilitated by illness.
-Presently the ASH doctors’ lodge is under construction and will be ready by the end of July 2017.
-This lodge is located within the hospital premises and will allow doctors to provide around the clock care for their patients.
-In-patient treatment is scheduled to begin in October 2017.
+Providing high-quality health care in a loving environment will also help children struggling with illness to succeed in their studies and will boost the productivity of all those of working age who are often debilitated by illness.
+The ASH doctors’ lodge was constructed in July 2017 which is located within the hospital premises and will allow doctors to provide around the clock care for their patients.
+To date, the hospital is seeing an average of 75 -80 patients a day.

 FROM NIGERIA TO INDIA FOR A LIFE SAVING OPERATION